Blhu185/ServerAntiRaid/README.md

 ![AntiRaid Icon created by me!](AntiRaid.png)

-A tutorial and explanation regarding how to use the bot is on my [YouTube](https://www.youtube.com/channel/UCDSHlAERINyHPbAkINm7OjQ)!
+A bot showcase with the commands can be found on my [YouTube](https://www.youtube.com/channel/UCDSHlAERINyHPbAkINm7OjQ)!

 Join the official [Discord](https://discord.com/invite/ka35JqY) server!